JarnDev/daily-chalenges/README.md

 # Overview
 Repository created to showcase/track all challenges done on several online plataforms.
 And when possible upload the respective responses.

-- Access the website clicking the respective logo at the header
+- Access the website clicking the respective logo at the header.
-- Access the challenge clicking on the checkmark, if link is available
+- Access the challenge clicking on the language icon, if link is available.
-- The Icon at the checkmark's right, represent the language used to solve the problem.
+- The icon represent the langague used to solve the problem.

 <br>